Fast fashion clothes – we’ve all probably bought them at some point in our life, unaware of the ramifications of their low price and low quality.

 We’re not talking figuratively here, we mean it literally.
 Environment International published a research paper that showed that 77% of its study participants had microplastics in their blood.
 Most of all polymers found was PET (50%), which is the most present polymer in polyester fibres, the bread and butter of fast fashion.

 Researchers are still assessing the extent of the adverse effects of this to human health, but the signs are worrying as they should be.
-It’s bloody plastics in our blood.
+It’s plastics in our blood.

 You think slavery has ended?
 Think again.

 To double-check this fact, all you need to know is simple math.
 A simple cotton t-shirt from a fast fashion brand costs around €8.
-A simple cotton t-shirt from a sustainable brand costs around €40.
+A simple cotton t-shirt from a sustainable fashion brand costs around €40.

 Let’s see how this pans out in real life.